 My daughter is in her third year at Bennett Park Montessori School.
 Despite having shorter days it has been a great place for my daughter.
 I really like the peer learning/teaching environment I believe one can learn a lot from teaching.
 She's now in the 5-7 age group; having just turned five I believe she will get a greater challenge being exposed to older kids in her class rather than a traditional Kindergarden.
 I've been active parent and have met many of the staff and other parents as with anything in life there are good and bad but I believe the good outweighs e bad and the non-traditional learning environment helps kids in the long run.
 You can definitely get back what you put I to it.

 Bennett Park Montessori School is a public middle school in Buffalo.
 The principal of Bennett Park Montessori School is MS. PAULETTA STINES, whose e-mail is firstname.lastname@example.org.
-726 children attend Bennett Park Montessori School and identify as Black, non-Hispanic; Hispanic; and White, non-Hispanic.
-0% of the Bennett Park Montessori School students are "limited in English proficiency."
-71% of the 726 students here get reduced lunch prices.
+726 students attend Bennett Park Montessori School and are mostly Black, non-Hispanic; Hispanic; and White, non-Hispanic.
+0% of the Bennett Park Montessori School students have "limited English proficiency."
+71% of the 726 students here are paying reduced lunch prices.
 The ratio of students to teachers at Bennett Park Montessori School is 14:1.
 Westminster Community Charter School is one of the nearest middle schools.

 - Theater drama

 |Students eligible for free or reduced-price lunch program||71%||79%|

 I love this school because it teaches kids independence on so many levels.
 It is student lead but the room is set up to be explored by the students according to ability.
 Their standards are set high and always encouraging the students to choose challenging work.
 The teachers are caring and fair and most have to have extensive training in the Montessori way on top of their teachers degree.
 The education my children are receiving will be a great stepping stone into a great future!